Federal Stormwater Permits

 Local officials seeking guidance on developing stormwater controls are encouraged to visit the "Think Blue Massachusetts" website for information and resources.

-Municipal Resources for MS4 Compliance
+Resources and Tools for MS4 Compliance

 The Municipal Small Separate Sewer System (MS4) Permit is comprised of six elements, which are anticipated to greatly contribute to reducing pollution to water resources if implemented collectively.
 The six minimum control measures of the MS4 Permit are: